-The primary motivation behind the imaging and polarisation aspects of the MMGPS is to increase the number of known Galactic and extragalactic polarised sources (both compact and diffuse) and in turn improve the understanding of Galactic magnetic fields.
+The primary motivation behind the imaging and polarization aspects of the MMGPS is to increase the number of known Galactic and extragalactic polarized sources (both compact and diffuse) and in turn improve the understanding of Galactic magnetic fields.

-The discovery of extreme rotation measure (RM) values along the Sagittarius Arm in The HI/OH/Recombination line (THOR) survey at 1-2 GHz (Shanahan et al. 2019) suggests that RM values upwards of a few thousand rad m^{-2} can be found towards background extragalactic sources along tangent points of spiral arms.
+The discovery of extreme rotation measure (RM) values along the Sagittarius Arm in THOR survey at 1-2 GHz (Shanahan et al. 2019) suggests that RM values upwards of a few thousand rad $m^{-2}$ can be found towards background extragalactic sources along tangent points of spiral arms.
 This is likely due to compression of the warm ionized medium by the spiral density wave (Gaensler et al. 2008; Langer et al. 2017; Reissl et al. 2020).
 Fully characterizing the extent and the magnitude of extreme RM regions in both Galactic longitude and latitude helps to gain a full understanding of the origin of these spikes in the integral of the product of thermal electrons and magnetic fields.
 Any new discoveries will demonstrate that extreme Faraday rotation is indeed a global feature in the Milky Way and will enable further understanding of its origin and its implications on the overall properties of Milky Way magnetic field.

-A recent RM study along the Galactic plane ($|b| < 5^{\circ}$) towards part of the first Galactic quadrant (specifically, $20^{\circ} < \ell < 52^{\circ}$) has found that the RM of background extragalactic sources are asymmetric about the Galactic mid-plane in the longitude range of about 40°- 52° (Ma et al. 2020).
-The favoured explanation is that the Galactic disk magnetic field in the Sagittarius spiral arm has an odd-parity, with the plane-parallel component of the magnetic field switching in direction across the mid-plane.
-This is in contrast to the expected magnetic field structure of the Galactic disk from the α - Ω dynamo (e.g. Ruzmaikin et al. 1988; Beck et al. 1996).
-Similar future studies of the RM structures towards the other spiral arms, especially those in the southern sky which have historically been sampled with a significantly lower RM source density (see below), will be crucial to our knowledge of the magnetic structures of the Galactic disk and our understanding in the amplification and ordering processes of the magnetic fields in galaxies.
-The case of the Carina arm (tangent point at $\ell \approx 283^\circ$; Vallée 2022) is particularly interesting, as it is the southern extension of the Sagittarius spiral arm.
+A recent RM study along the Galactic plane ( $|b| < 5^{\circ}$ ) towards part of the first Galactic quadrant (specifically, $20^{\circ} < \ell < 52^{\circ}$ ) has found that the RM of background extragalactic sources are asymmetric about the Galactic mid-plane in the longitude range of about 40°- $52^{\circ}$ (Ma et al. 2020).
+The favoured explanation is that the Galactic disc magnetic field in the Sagittarius spiral arm has an odd-parity, with the plane-parallel component of the magnetic field switching in direction across the mid-plane.
+This is in contrast to the expected magnetic field structure of the Galactic disc from the $\alpha$ - $\Omega$ dynamo (e.g. Ruzmaikin, Sokolov & Shukurov 1988; Beck et al. 1996).
+Similar future studies of the RM structures towards the other spiral arms, especially those in the Southern sky that have historically been sampled with a significantly lower RM source density (see below), will be crucial to our knowledge of the magnetic structures of the Galactic disc and our understanding in the amplification and ordering processes of the magnetic fields in galaxies.
+The case of the Carina arm (tangent point at $\ell \approx 283^\circ$ ; Vallée 2022) is particularly interesting, as it is the southern extension of the Sagittarius spiral arm.

-The high spatial resolution and sensitivity of the MMGPS (leading to an expected density of ~25 RM source deg^{-2}) will enable the refinement of the RM grid technique (see e.g. Rudnick 2019).
+The high spatial resolution and sensitivity of the MMGPS (leading to an expected density of $\sim 25$ RM source deg-2) will enable the refinement of the RM grid technique (see e.g. Rudnick 2019).